Delta faces federal investigation as it scraps hundreds of flights for fifth straight day

 Delta Air Lines is under investigation by the U.S. Department of Transportation's Office of Aviation Consumer Protection as the airline scraps hundreds of flights for a fifth straight day after a faulty software update from cybersecurity company CrowdStrike took down Microsoft systems around the world.

 While the outage impacted many businesses, from retailers to airlines, most have regained their footing and resumed regular operations.
-As of 8 a.m.
-Eastern on Tuesday, however, Delta had canceled 415 flights, far exceeding cancellations by any other U.S. airline, according to data from flight tracker FlightAware.
+As of 7:30 p.m.
+Eastern Time on Tuesday, Delta had scratched 478 flights, far exceeding cancellations by any other U.S. airline, and delayed another 1,440 flights, according to data from flight tracker FlightAware.

 In a statement sent to CBS News on Tuesday, the Transportation Department said it "is investigating Delta Air Lines following continued widespread flight disruptions and reports of concerning customer service failures."